caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

 The above defines a class called `Egg`, fully-qualified name `MyExample.Egg`, which has the `public` access level.
-As discussed above, its base class is `object`.
+Because it doesn't specify its base class, its base class is `object`.

 #### Fields

 Fields are class-level variables, and can be declared with just a type and an identifier.
 They can also include an initialiser.
+They can be declared `readonly`, which means they can only be set in an initialiser or a constructor.
+All fields without an initialiser will be initialised to the default value of their type.

 ```
 namespace MyExample
 {
     public class Egg
     {
-        double _length;      // no initialiser
+        double _length;                            // No initialiser.
-        double _width = 0d;  // initialiser
+        double _width = 0d;                        // Initialiser
+        double readonly _materialThickness = 0.05; // Cannot be changed.
     }
 }
 ```

-Both of the fields in the above example will be `private` as they have no access modifier.
+All of the fields in the above example will be `private` as they have no access modifier.

 When declaring any variable or field, you can use the `var` keyword instead of a type if the compiler can deduce the type from the initialisation expression.
-Some developers would consider it bad form to use `var` if the type is not immediately human-readable&mdash;if, for example, the initialisation expression is a method call.
-If `var` is used to declare a non-initialised field, the compiler will raise an error as there is no context to infer type from.
+Some developers would consider it bad form to use `var` if the type is not immediately human-readable&mdash;if, for example, the initialisation expression is a method call.  `var` cannot be used to declare a non-initialised field.

 ```
 namespace MyExample
 {
     public class Egg
     {
-        var _length = 0d;  // _length is of type double, due to the constant initialiser
+        var _length = 0d;  // _length is of type double, due to the constant initialiser.
-        var _width;        // syntax error - there is no way to infer the type of _width }
+        var _width;        // Syntax error!
+There is no way to infer the type of _width.
     }
+}
 ```

 Generally speaking, the naming convention is for non-private field names begin with a capital letter.
 A common convention for private field names is for them to begin with an underscore.

-Fields are accessed using the `.` operator.
+Instance fields are accessed using the `.` operator on an instance of the containing type.

 ```
 namespace MyExample